KatTheGit/sylvan-row/README.md

 ## Play

-The game is currently having scheduled playtests at https://discord.gg/4SbwGZeYcx.
-There is a playable release, and its default IP is set to a random AWS server.
+The game's development highly relies on player feedback, and the game is currently having scheduled playtests on [discord](https://discord.gg/4SbwGZeYcx).

+There is a playable release, but you'll need to host your own server if you want to try the game.

+When you run the game, a file called `moba_ip.txt` will be created in the same directory.
+You can put your own server's IP address in there.

+## Compile and run it yourself

 Run the game:
 ```sh